Ditectrev/Microsoft-Azure-AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Event.
 - [x] Syslog.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution.
-After you answer a question in this section, you will NOT be able to return to it.
-As a result, these questions will not appear in the review screen.
-Your company deploys several virtual machines on-premises and to Azure.
+### Your company deploys several virtual machines on-premises and to Azure.
 ExpressRoute is deployed and configured for on-premises to Azure connectivity.
 Several virtual machines exhibit network connectivity issues.
 You need to analyze the network traffic to identify whether packets are being allowed or denied to the virtual machines.
 Solution: Install and configure the Azure Monitoring agent and the Dependency Agent on all the virtual machines.
 Use VM insights in Azure Monitor to analyze the network traffic.
 Does this meet the goal?

 - [ ] Yes.
 - [x] No.

 ### You need to design an architecture to capture the creation of users and the assignment of roles.
 The captured data must be stored in Azure Cosmos DB.
 Which services should you include in the design?
-To answer, drag the appropriate services to the correct targets.
-Each service may be used once, more than once, or not at all.
-You may need to drag the split bar between panes or scroll to view content.
-NOTE: Each correct selection is worth one point.

 - [ ] Azure Event Grid.
 - [x] Azure Event Hubs.
 - [x] Azure Functions.
 - [ ] Azure Monitor Logs.
 - [ ] Azure Notification Hubs.

 ### Your company, named Contoso, Ltd., implements several Azure logic apps that have HTTP triggers.
 The logic apps provide access to an on-premises web service.
 Contoso establishes a partnership with another company named Fabrikam, Inc. Fabrikam does not have an existing Azure Active Directory (Azure AD) tenant and uses third-party OAuth 2.0 identity management to authenticate its users.
 Developers at Fabrikam plan to use a subset of the logic apps to build applications that will integrate with the on-premises web service of Contoso.
 You need to design a solution to provide the Fabrikam developers with access to the logic apps.
 The solution must meet the following requirements: Requests to the logic apps from the developers must be limited to lower rates than the requests from the users at Contoso.
 The developers must be able to rely on their existing OAuth 2.0 provider to gain access to the logic apps.
 The solution must NOT require changes to the logic apps.
 The solution must NOT use Azure AD guest accounts.
 What should you include in the solution?v